gordonjun2/DataBarista/README.md

 - **Action: `publishIntent2DKG`**
   Main entry point for publishing a new user intent.
 It:

-  1. Queries existing data in the DKG to see if there’s already a matching intent.
+  1. Queries existing data in the DKG to see if there's already a matching intent.
   2. If new or updated, publishes anonymized intent data publicly and private user data to the edge node.
   3. Performs a semantic match and, if successful, posts an introduction for both parties.

 - **Twitter Integration**
   Configure a Twitter client so DataBarista can listen for relevant tweets.
-This data feeds the agent’s knowledge graph for more accurate, real-time matchmaking.
+This data feeds the agent's knowledge graph for more accurate, real-time matchmaking.

 - **SPARQL Queries**
   SPARQL is used to fetch and match user profiles based on domains, challenges, and desired connections.
 See `EXISTING_INTENTIONS_QUERY` and `generateMatchingQuery` for details.